rosenbluth/voting-app/README.md

 This is a voting app.
 This is a simple voting app bulit with react.
 I had a lot of fun making this.
-I working through a book and I'm learning a lot.
+I'm working through a book and I'm learning a lot.